orochigalois/DEroadmap/AirFlow.md

 ### **Solution 3: trigger file**

-Once your data ready, send the trigger file to GCS buckets or something and then the downstream can check the file to know it's ready to consume
+Once your data ready, send the trigger file to GCS buckets or something and then the downstream can check this touch file to know it's ready to consume

+### **Solution 4: use a central table**

+use a central table to store all the status of table update.
+Kind of like a log table.
+If the table refresh, we write one more entry over there.
+Tell people that this table is ready to load
 _______________________________________________________________